felipecechin/app-posts/README.md

 ## Running application
 To run the application, follow these steps:
-1. Create .env file based on .env.example file and define API url;
+1. Create .env file based on .env.example file and define API URL;
     - In my case, the URL was used: https://sample-posts.coderockr.com
 2. Run `yarn` command to install dependencies;
 3. Run `yarn dev` to run the application.